pussinboot/aal/README.md

 #### dependencies

-you need to install tkdnd from [here](sourceforge.net/projects/tkdnd/)
+you need to install tkdnd from [here](http://www.sourceforge.net/projects/tkdnd/)

 make sure to get correct version (64-bit or 32-bit), and install it to python directory /tcl/tkdnd2.8/

 otherwise you need to add the following line `os.environ['TKDND_LIBRARY'] = # directory where tkdnd is`

+if you get `ImportError: cannot import name _imagingtk` then you need to reinstall pillow with the following command `pip install -I --no-cache-dir Pillow`